 Purchase a good quality 80/20 ground beef, meaning a ratio of 80% lean to 20% fat.
 Form the ground meat into 1/3 pound patties.
 Place on parchment paper on a rimmed baking sheet pan and store in the refrigerator for at least 30 minutes before cooking, so the patties have a chance to firm up.

-I picked up two types of ground meat from Belcampo Meat Co. for these burgers: a package of 80/20 ground beef and a package of ground bacon/ground beef mix.
+I picked up two types of ground meat from Belcampo Meat Co. (which abruptly went out of business in 2021) for these burgers: a package of 80/20 ground beef and a package of ground bacon/ground beef mix.
 I formed three 1/3 pound patties using 1 pound of each meat.

 When using good quality meat, you don’t need to get too fancy with the seasonings.
 I used Susie Q’s Brand Santa Maria Style Seasoning, which is a blend of salt, pepper, garlic and parsley.
 You can use a commercial rub like this on, or make your own rub, or just use kosher salt and black pepper.

 Apply the seasoning right before putting the burgers into the smoker.